York College of Pennsylvania: Organization and administration

 The current president of York College is Thomas D. Burns, who was selected as the fifth president and began serving as such on July 1, 2023.
 He previously served as a provost at Belmont.
-He succeeded Pamela Gunter-Smith, who retired June 30, 2023, after 10 years as president.
+He succeeded Pamela Gunter-Smith, who was the first woman and first African American to serve as president and who retired June 30, 2023, after 10 years as president.
 Other York College presidents include Ray A. Miller, Ph.D., (1968–1975) and Robert V. Iosue, Ph.D., (1976–1991).
 Iosue (/ˈjɑːz.weɪ/ YAHZ-way) drew national attention for his controversial criticisms of what he regarded as the run-away expense of higher education.
 At York College, he was noted for paying faculty well but expecting them to spend more time teaching than they might be required to elsewhere.
 He himself worked weekends and took no vacations for eight years.

 The Student Senate is the executive and administrative agency for York College students and embodies a unique system of government.
 All students who pay the student activity fee are automatically members of the Student Association and any student may attend meetings or address the Association on matters that are of concern to the student body.